jiashanwu/GeoBankBR/README.md

 The project mainly uses Jupyter Notebook for data prepossessing as well as visualization.

 As a pilot study, I first make an effort to understand the 2019 data, see [SoD2019](https://github.com/jiashanwu/GeoBankBR/tree/master/GeoBankBR2019).

+I have also built a R shiny to visualize geo distribution in [here](https://jiashanwu.shinyapps.io/shiny_bankgeo2/).